 This will cover any expenses you may have, tax breaks, etc.

 Then move over to calculations and look at your results!
 It’s that easy!

 Some questions have been put in to account for the future development of this spreadsheet as well.
 So you can look forward to that!

 There are some key limitations to this excel.

 - This excel assumes that qualify for the small business corporate tax rate.
 Meaning that in order for it to work, you must make less than $500,000 a year after expenses.

 - This excel is set up as if you rent, not own.
 If you own your home, make sure to include the interest you pay on your mortgage under “Other Expenses”

 - All expenses are calculated monthly.
 This means that even though you pay some expenses yearly (registration, insurance, etc.) you will need to enter it as a monthly amount for it to work.

 - There are many different ways to calculate each of these write-offs, especially in regards to motor vehicles.
 For this reason, I have taken it down to its base level and assumed that all car expenses are being written off.
 There are plans to update this in the future, but it is not yet functional.

 - I am not an accountant.
-This spreadsheet was designed to give you an idea of the savings capable by choosing each option, not to guarantee your tax bill at the end of the year.
+This spreadsheet was designed to give you an idea of the savings capable of choosing each option, not guaranteeing your tax bill at the end of the year.